-Wind Denmark is a Danish trade and network organization representing 3,100 members in the wind turbine sector, counting wind turbine owners and the wind turbine industry.
+Wind Denmark is a Danish sector association representing more than 2,700 members in the wind turbine sector, counting wind turbine owners and companies in the wind industry.

 Wind Denmark is the premier mouthpiece for the wind sector in Denmark, promoting members’ interests as well as delivering policy guidance and technical advisory.
 Our members represent the entire value chain: